Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/Lesson8.md

 *The code below is for illustration only &mdash; IT WILL NOT run in a playground!*

-This example code illustrates an implementation of the Coordinator pattern which employs an `AppCoordinator` as an application-wide navigation "manager."
+This example code illustrates basic implementation steps of the Coordinator pattern when intended for use as a an application-wide navigation strategy.

-It is not a complete implementation of the pattern: It lacks the protocol, and other related code, for creating view controllers.

-Note that one of the benefits of this approach, if completed, is that it will reduce the amount of code needed in the `AppDelegate`'s `application: didFinishLaunchingWithOptions:` function.

 1. Coordinator protocol created, keeping a reference (an array property) to all of its *children:*